Meteorite testing

 Handheld XRF analyzers are useful for recognizing iron meteorites.
 This photo was sent to me by someone who had what he believed to be a sample of Campo del Cielo, one of the most commercially available iron meteorites.
 The sample was tested in a coin shop.
 Note at the top that the instrument is set for “precious metals.”
 The “official” Ni, Co, and Fe concentrations of CdC are 6.7%, 0.46%, 92.9%.
 The meteorite might be a Campo, but then it might not.
 It is definitely an iron meteorite, however, which typically contain 5-25% Ni, much greater than nearly any man-made iron-rich object.
 (A U.S nickel coin [5-cent piece] is 25% Ni and 75% Cu.)
 Handheld XRF analyzers tend to overestimate concentrations rare elements like gold (Au).
 The concentration of gold reported above is 0.083% (830 ppm) yet I am unaware of any iron meteorite with greater than 0.0005% (5 ppm) Au.
 Similarly, concentrations of copper (Cu) in IAB irons such as Campo del Cielo are typically only 0.01-0.04%, not 0.3%.

 Several persons, before contacting me, have brought their rocks to a scrap-yard dealer, mining company, gemologist, coin shop, or jeweler to have them tested with a hand-held “XRF gun” or other handheld XRF analyzer.
 These instruments are miniature EDXRF analyzers.
 Because of the issues discussed above, most of the results that I have been sent from such analyzers have not been useful for determining if a rock is a meteorite.
-Also, there are at least three additional problems with hand-held devices that lead to results that are somewhere between misleading and highly erroneous:
+Also, there are at least four additional problems with hand-held devices that lead to results that are somewhere between misleading and highly erroneous:

 • Most of the instruments are designed or programed to do analysis of ores and metals for metallic elements, e.g., Cu (copper) Zn (zinc), and Mo (molybdenum) for miners, Cd (cadmium), Pb (lead), and W (tungsten) for scrap-yard dealers, and Rh (rhodium), Au (gold), and Pt (platinum] for jewelers and coin shops.
 These modes focus on elements that are useless for stony meteorites because the concentrations of all these elements in meteorites are much lower than the analyzer can actually detect (parts-per-million or parts-per-billion) in rocks.
 To determine if a rock is a meteorite, we need to know the concentrations of the major rock-forming elements: Si, Al, Fe, Mg, Ca, Ti, Mn, and (ideally) Na, K, and Cr as well as the trace element Ni.
 In “metals” mode, for example, hand-held XRF analyzers typically do not report data for Si (silicon) or Ca (calcium), critical elements for determining if a rock is a stony meteorite.